 - Routine consistency is KEY.
 A child’s schedule typically consists of some type of routine; morning routine, bedtime routine, and the routine of going to school, camps, or extracurricular activities.
 Routines for kids help them feel more secure, allowing them to have expectations about what’s to come.
 This also creates a sense of responsibility and allows for an easier transition once they go back to school.

 - Don’t let nutrition go awry.
-Use the USDA’s healthy eating approach, MyPlate, with your children and help them create their own meal plans for the week.
-Work with them to choose from MyPlate and create out meals that meet all of the major food groups.
-Children who are involved in the creation of their meals are more likely to eat their meals (we’re looking at you, picky eaters!).
+Review the USDA’s healthy eating approach, MyPlate, with your children and help them create their own meal plans for the week.
+Work with them to choose from MyPlate and create meals that meet all of the major food groups.
+Children who are involved in the creation of their meals are more likely to eat and enjoy, their meals (we’re looking at you, picky eaters!).

 - Catch those ZZZ’s!
 A good night’s sleep not only helps your kids feel refreshed but will also help them feel more alert.
 So, it’s important that sleep patterns don’t change too much in the summer.
 If they do have a little more time to play when the sun is out, only extending bedtime by 30-minutes so they don’t have a hard time adjusting when back-to-school time rolls around.